zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

-  Review the paths and validity of your .yml files.
+  Review the paths for validity of your .yml files.

 ### ZWEAM100E